 The incident was dubbed a “mass shooting” by many in the media.
-This, as Northeastern University Criminologist James Alan Fox has noted in a March 6, 2021 USA Today item titled “,” can be misleading.
+This, as Northeastern University Criminologist James Alan Fox has noted in a March 6, 2021 USA Today item titled “You're right to be confused about the number of mass shootings,” can be misleading.
 The professor explained,

 A corollary concern, besides whether the threshold [for a mass shooting] is based on deaths or injuries as well, is the varying nature and location of mass shootings.
 [One measure of “mass shootings”] include[s] a large share of family shootings in private residences as well as gun battles related to gang conflict or illicit drug trade…

 What truly frightens folks are the seemingly indiscriminate and deadly shootings in public locations — a restaurant, shopping mall, theater, church, school, and now supermarket.
 Such dreadful events can happen to anyone, at any time, and without warning.